 About

-Focused on appellate litigation
+Focus on appellate litigation

 Many trial attorneys are unfamiliar with the specialized rules of an appellate forum, or cannot find the uninterrupted time required for detailed appellate research and writing.
 This is especially true if an appeal poses new or important constitutional or statutory questions, requires state-by-state comparison of law, or involves legislative history.
 Sometimes separate appellate counsel may improve a case because the appellate attorney was not involved with trial strategy decisions and is therefore not colored by them.

-Attorney Gordon's legal briefs are well researched, well documented, well written, and good-looking.
-His oral advocacy is professional and organized.
+appellate oral arguments, his courtroom advocacy is professional and organized.
 He can seamlessly conduct an appellate case from notice of appeal through final decision, while ensuring trial counsel and other professionals maintain their existing client relationships.

 Attorney Gordon is located near Concord, the state capital.
 He maintains subscriptions to major federal and state electronic research databases, and is close to New Hampshire’s only major law libraries and the New Hampshire archives.